Stop WordPress Comment Spam With These Pro Tips

 As the name suggestions, Anti-spam by CleanTalk (no CAPTCHA) does not rely on commenters checking any boxes or completing any captcha forms in order to prove they are human.

 The plugin integrates with many popular WordPress plugins such as bbPress, BuddyPress, and Contact Form 7.
 It can be used to stop comment spam, registration spam, trackback spam, and spam emails coming through your contact form.
 Anti-spam settings for specific types of spam can be disabled through the settings area if necessary.

 Anti-spam is another spam protection WordPress plugin that does not rely on your commenters completing Captcha images.
 The plugin does not have any settings area; which is quite unique for a plugin of this type.

 Please note that the plugin does not work with Jetpack comments since that comment solution uses an iframe.
 A pro version of Anti-spam is available for $14 that has a small settings page with a few additional options.

 Other Anti-Spam Solutions

 Due to the severity of the spam problem that WordPress website owners face, there are many anti-spam plugins available online.
-Below is a small list of other anti-spam plugins that you may want to consider using on your website.
+Be sure to check out our article, Put the Smackdown on Spam: 15 Top-Rated WordPress Antispam Plugins for more options.

 I follow the same steps with every WordPress website I own.
 The first thing I do is configure my discussion settings correctly so that comments with links are sent to the moderation queue and ensure that the first comment from each person is moderated.
 This makes it almost impossible for spam comments to slip through.